joelbutcher/socialstream-docs/guides/laravel-passport.md

 'prefix' => 'auth',
 ```

-Alternatively, if you wish to keep the prefix Socialstream uses, you may alter add prefix to Passport's routes by editing the Passport config file.
+Alternatively, if you wish to keep the prefix Socialstream uses, you may edit Passport's route prefix in its config file.
 If you haven't already, publish Passport's config file:

 ```sh
 php artisan vendor:publish --tag=passport-config
 ```

 Add the following to `config/passport.php`:

 ```php
     /*